Shoaib-Imrann/FilmFlix/README.md

 # FilmFlix

-FilmFlix is a movie recommendation system using in-memory data structures.

-## Description

-FilmFlix allows users to manage a collection of movies with functionalities to add, search, recommend, and delete movies.
+A movie recommendation system using in-memory data structures.
+Manage a collection of movies with functionalities to add, search, recommend, and delete movies.
 This project demonstrates the use of sorting algorithms, searching algorithms, and data structures like lists and dictionaries.

 ## Features